kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - **Dropdown Menu** - Opens below the header when settings icon is clicked
 - **Volume Control** - Slider with percentage display
 - **Sound Toggle** - Mute/unmute background music
-- **Restart Game** - Resets the game and closes the menu
+- **Restart** - Resets the game and closes the menu
 - **Click Outside** - Menu closes when clicking outside (but not when clicking the settings button)

 ### Quest System

 - **Granny's Tooltips** - Dynamic messages appear above Granny's house
-  - Start message: "My sweet RedHood! 💐 Gather 30 flowers for me."
+  - Start message: "My sweet RedHood! 💐 Gather X flowers for me."
+(X varies by level)
-  - Halfway message: "Halfway there! 🌺"
+  - Halfway message: "Halfway there! 🌺" (appears at 50% of level-specific flower count)
   - All collected: "Perfect! 🌸 Hurry here!"
   - Entered house: "Oh my dear! 🧓 You made it safely!"
+- **Level-Specific Messages** - Flower counts in messages adjust based on current level
+  - Level 1: "Gather 20 flowers for me"
+  - Level 2: "Gather 25 flowers for me"
+  - Level 3+: "Gather 30 flowers for me"
 - **Tooltip Display** - Messages fade in/out over 3 seconds at milestones
 - **Smart Timing** - Messages persist even if game state changes during display